 The minimum valuation amount for all lending is £40,000.
 All flats must have a minimum habitable area of 30 sqm (excluding balconies or terraces).

 The property must meet minimum criteria.
 It must be habitable, readily saleable, structurally sound and be able to have buildings insurance arranged upon it.
-The mortgage advance may be wholly or partially retained pending completion of works required to bring the property to a suitable condition for lending.
+A valid mortgage offer will not be produced if essential works are identified as being required by the Valuer to bring the property to a suitable condition for lending.

 For leasehold property there must be a minimum of 70 years remaining on the lease at completion.
 Shorter lease terms are only accepted on certain central London estates and subject to specific criteria.